tjwaters33/NittanyAuction/README.md

 Nittany Auction Phase 2

-This is the github repositry for the implementation of the Nittany Auction Database Project.
+This is the github repository for the implementation of the Nittany Auction Database Project.
 Current Functions: Database Population, User Login

 init_database.py: